m7a/lp-backup-tests/README.md

     than from archival storage.

 Directly Upload to Remote
-:   As already mentinued in the Preamble, backups are nowdays often stored on
+:   As already mentioned in the Preamble, backups are nowdays often stored on
     online storage.
 Of course, a local server may also do, but local filesystems as target storage are certainly the exception.
 It thus makes sense for backup tools to integrate the ability to upload the backup